 It's a good idea to have someone in your CCL chapter regularly monitor your local newspaper(s) for articles that relate to climate change and present opportunities to write LTEs.

 If you need some help crafting your letter, check out our training materials on “Writing Effective Letters to the Editor” to learn more.
-You can also use our helpful LTE Tool to submit your letter, and here's a list we've put together of suggested topics that might help:
+You can also use our helpful LTE Tool to submit your letter.
+Below is a downloadable list of suggested LTE topics and here's the list as a google doc.